-Experience the beauty and wonder of the first two galleries at the North Dakota Heritage Center & State Museum.
+Experience the beauty and wonder of the new galleries and exhibit spaces at the North Dakota Heritage Center & State Museum.
+Thousands of artifacts and specimens, high-tech displays, and interactive exhibits help tell the story of our state.

 Start your chronological journey through time with the Adaptation Gallery: Geologic Time.
-Dinosaur tracks in the hallway floor lead you to the story early North Dakota life and geology, featuring life-sized skeleton casts of Tyrannosaurus rex and a Triceratops ready to battle.
+Dinosaur tracks in the Corridor of History floor lead you to the story of early North Dakota life and geology, featuring life-sized skeleton casts of a Tyrannosaurus rex and a Triceratops ready to battle.

 The Treehouse OPENING 2015

-The Treehouse will introduce pre-school through third-grade visitors to the museum world.
+The Treehouse will introduce young visitors to the museum.

 612 East Boulevard Ave.